metzgr/eoc/_posts/2021-08-26-evaluation-gov.md

 layout: post
 date: August 26, 2021
 author: Diana Epstein, Evidence Team Lead, OMB
 excerpt: Welcome to Evaluation.gov, the home for Federal program evaluation and the Evaluation Officer Council.
-We are excited to launch this site as a resource to support and build the Federal evaluation community,... <a href="../2021-08-25-evaluation-gov/" aria-label="Article Evaluation.gov">Continue Reading</a>
+We are excited to launch this site as a resource to support and build the Federal evaluation community,...
+aria: Article Evaluation.gov
 tags: Evaluation Evidence-Act
 filters: evaluation evidence-act
-permalink: /2021-08-25-evaluation-gov/
+permalink: /2021-08-26-evaluation-gov/
 image: welcome-post-DE-1.png
 img-alt: Yellow tiles on blue background that spell “welcome”
 ---